-The Copy functionality allows administrators and/or applicants to copy an existing request to create a new request.
-Copies can be created in the same process or a different process depending upon how you configure this feature.
-This feature can save your applicants hours of time and reduce traditional copy and paste errors.
+The Copy functionality allows administrators and/or applicants to create new requests by copying existing ones, transferring responses to matching questions in the destination process.
+Copies can be created in the same process or a different process, saving time and data entry errors.

 For an applicant to copy an existing request into a new process, the following must be true: